daniel-dios/transactions-n-statistics/readme.md

 As mentioned, I'm a big TDD fan, so every code line was made after a test failing.
 I've used/added junit 5 (we should update this skeleton challenge).
 There is also contract tests for controllers (with spring boot test and mockMvc).
+You could disagree on how I'm testing the in memory repository: I'm using save and get to test each other, but I didn't want to use reflections to get the map since is private or creating a public method only for testing purposes.

 ## 🚀 CI